-They will also gain the ability to recognise bias, critically evaluate arguments, weigh evidence and look for alternative interpretations and sources of evidence, all of which are essential skills valued by Higher education and employers.
+Students will gain the ability to recognise bias, critically evaluate arguments, weigh evidence and look for alternative interpretations and sources of evidence, all of which are essential skills valued by Higher education and employers.
 The skills developed in this subject will support the analytical and evaluative components of other GCSEs.